annapamma/vue-heatmap-tutorial/README.md

 ```

 This JavaScript code loads the variable `rentData` into your local environment.
-This rent data is in the format expected by ApexCharts (see [Basic structure of ApexCharts data](!#basic-structure-of-apexcharts-data).
+This rent data is in the format expected by ApexCharts (see [Basic structure of ApexCharts data](!#basic-structure-of-apexcharts-data)).
 Make sure you load this before the `script` tag where you mount your Vue app, so your app can access `rentData`.

 See it on codepen: https://codepen.io/annapamma/pen/RXRaLY